A row of white and pastel coloured houses with green hedges lines a street under a blue sky.

 ParkingFree on-street parking is available along the promenade and near the park.

-AccessibilityThe refurbished park includes level pathways and wheelchair‑friendly ramps around the bandstand and garden areas.
+AccessibilityThe refurbished park features level pathways and wheelchair-friendly ramps around the bandstand and garden areas.

-Fishing permitsRequired for Mill Dam and Waterworks lakes; permits can be purchased locally.
+Fishing permitsRequired for Mill Dam and Waterworks lakes; available for purchase locally.

 Getting there

-• By car: Follow the A2 north from Newry; the town is sign‑posted and offers ample parking.
+• By car: Follow the A2 north from Newry; the town is clearly signposted with ample parking.
+The long-planned Narrow Water Bridge is currently under construction and will eventually provide a direct road link across the lough.

-• By bus: Local services connect Newry, Warrenpoint and Rostrevor throughout the day.
+• By bus: Regular services run between Newry, Warrenpoint and Rostrevor throughout the day.

-• By air: The nearest airports are Belfast International and Dublin, both about an hour’s drive away.
+• By air: Belfast International and Dublin airports are both approximately an hour’s drive away.

-• Ardglass – A historic fishing village and harbour a short drive east, known for its medieval castle and coastal walks.
+• Ardglass – A historic harbour village a short drive east, featuring a medieval castle and coastal walking routes.